JahodaPaul/DecisionAmbiguityRecognition/README.md

 ### How to Install:

-After you have installed python3 (3.6), virtualenv (sudo apt install virtualenv) and ffmpeg run these commands:
+After you have installed python3 (3.6), virtualenv (sudo apt install virtualenv) and ffmpeg, clone this repository and in the cloned directory DecisionAmbiguityRecognition run these commands:

 ```
 virtualenv -p python3 env